chjj/tty.js/README.md

 - `tty.js --daemonize` - daemonize process.
 - `tty.js --config ~/my-config.json` - specify config file.

+## Dockerized usage

+Build the `tty.js` Docker image using the `node:onbuild` image:

+`docker build -t tty.js .`

+and then run the container using the same CLI params as above:

+`docker run --rm -it -p 3000:3000 tty.js --port 3000`

 ## TERM

 The main goal of tty.js is to eventually write a full xterm emulator.